ahana-pediatrics/hipaa-policies/source/sections/03-policy_management_policy.md

    5. If the review is approved, the Security Officer or Privacy Officer then marks the Issue as Done, adding any pertinent notes required.
 7. Policy review is monitored on a quarterly basis using the Tracking System reporting to assess compliance with above policy.
 8. Ahana utilizes the HITRUST MyCSF framework to track compliance with the HITRUST CSF on an annual basis.
 Ahana also tracks compliance with HIPAA and publishes results at [https://hipaa.ahanapediatrics.com](https://hipaa.ahanapediatrics.com).
 In order to track and measure adherence on an annual basis, Ahana uses the following process to track HITRUST audits, both full and interim:
-   1. The Security Officer initiates the HITRUST audit activity by creating an Issue in the Ahana Quality Management System.
+   1. The Security Officer initiates the HITRUST audit activity by creating an Issue in the Ahana Tracking System.
    2. The Security Officer or the Privacy Officer is assigned to own and manage the HITRUST activity.
    3. Once the HITRUST activity is completed, the Security Officer approves or rejects the Issue.
    4. If the review is approved, the Security Officer then marks the Issue as Done, adding any pertinent notes required.